1922. Count Good Numbers

 Description

-A digit string is good if the digits (0-indexed) at even indices are even and the digits at odd indices are prime (2
+A digit string is good if the digits (0-indexed) at even indices are even and the digits at odd indices are prime (2, 3, 5, or 7).

 - For example,

-.
-Since the answer may be large, return it modulo 109 + 7
+Given an integer n, return the total number of good digit strings of length n.
+Since the answer may be large, return it modulo 109 + 7.

 Example 1: